Harden Without Beard

 The pathos of basketball is that many its most influential figures have never garnered championships, while less influential others have them in abundance.
 Kobe Bryant, the sub-Jordan whose time had passed even while he kept winning, has five.
 Chauncey Billups, the tedious Pistons guard with only passable numbers, managed to filch a championship from Kobe in the dog days of the early 2000s, which now seems like a weird, unmemorable interregnum before the rise of LeBron James.

 Meanwhile, Steve Nash, the needling, searching, game-altering point guard has zero (though he tried to get one in an ill-starred partnership with an aging, irascible Kobe).
 Nash was overrated, receiving two back-to-back MVPs—two more than he deserved.
-(Shaq should have won in 2005; Kobe should won in 2006).
+(Shaq should have won in 2005; Kobe should have won in 2006.)
 But he was a critical exponent of Mike D’Antoni’s “seven seconds or less,” the frenetic model—more attitude or mindset, really, than system—of constantly exploiting temporary mismatches and gelatinous transition defenses to garner easy baskets in quick time: along with the primacy of the three ball, acknowledged to be a major basketball innovation of our time.
 To watch Nash gave the same feeling as doing an Altavista search in the ’90s—the excitement of a technical advance whose potential was still unrealized.

 With Nash, D’Antoni had the early visionary he needed; and there was a kind of spiritual unity in D’Antoni’s mustache and Nash’s bad hair.
 Were it not for Robert Horry, who on a critical play in the 2007 conference finals pushed Nash into the scorer’s table, starting a chain reaction of fights and ejections that ultimately led to the Suns losing to the Spurs that series, Phoenix might have had their ring, or at least contended for it.
 D’Antoni spent the years that followed in the wilderness: mired with Carmelo Anthony in New York, trapped in the lurid Dwight Howard psychodrama in Los Angeles.
 In 2015, out of sheer masochism, he accepted a job as an associate coach with the tanking 76ers.
 It seemed like his time would never come.
 Then, last year, he took the helm at the Rockets and shaved his mustache.
 In the Beard he found the superior Nash, and Houston became the league’s best offensive team.